rohan-dhar/f-sort/README.md

 #### Parameters

-1. `array: any[]` - _Required_ - The array that will be sorted in place.
+1. `array: any[]` | _Required_ | The array that will be sorted in place.
-1. `comparator: function(a: any, b: any) -> Number` - _Optional_ - A function used to compare two element of the array.
+1. `comparator: function(a: any, b: any) -> Number` | _Optional_ | A function used to compare two elements of the array.
 The function is passed two elements of the array, and it should return a number denoting the comparison of the two elements -

     1. `comparator(a, b) < 0` - `a < b`
     1. `comparator(a, b) === 0` - `a === b`